 The wine “Fat Bastard” is widely available in the US.
 However, Ohio banned its sale.

-Up until October of 2018, all beers, except those of the lowest-alcohol variety, had to be sold at room temperature.
+Up until 2018, all beers, except those of the lowest-alcohol variety, had to be sold at room temperature.

 Any location with a liquor license must also serve at least five different food items.

-Six packs are sold only by bars, cases by beer distributors, and wine and liquor at state monopoly stores.
-Therefore, it’s impossible to buy beer and spirits at the same location.
+Six packs are sold only by bars and cases by beer distributors.
+Wine and liquor can only be sold by state government monopoly stores.
+So it’s impossible to buy beer and spirits at the same location.
 The same is true of beer and wine.

 Alcohol is illegal on all ocean beaches of the state.

 Learn about South of the Border attraction in South Carolina.
 It’s a place that dry counties in North Carolina created.

 In Deadwood, it’s illegal to mix an alcoholic beverage with another without a permit.

 No wine or spirits may be sold on Sundays.

 The Tennessee Attorney General’s office issued a legal opinion.
 It’s that some state rules about alcohol advertising are unconstitutional.
 They violate First Amendment free speech rights.